chrisboyd/MapChat/README.md

 2. Popular restaurants (or unpopular) could pay to have their restaurant as a flag

-3. Tourist locations are marked by flags
+3. Tourist sites are marked by flags (monuments, points of interest)

 4. Important city locations are flagged (public libraries, city hall, firehouse, post office . . )